dainahwanjiku/alx-system_engineering-devops/README.md

-the ninth script shows how to delete the file betty the tenth script shows how to delete the directory my_first_directory that is in the /tmp/ directory. a script that changes the working directory to the previous one a sscript list all files in the current directory even the hidden ones in the current directory, parent
+the ninth script shows how to delete the file betty the tenth script shows how to delete the directory my_first_directory that is in the /tmp/ directory. a script that changes the working directory to the previous one a script list all files in the current directory even the hidden ones in the current directory, parent.